openshift-labs/learn-katacoda/introduction/developing-with-odo/02-creating-new-binary-component.md

 *          backend     wildfly
 ```

-Since `backend` is a binary component, as specified in the `odo create` command above, changes to the program's source code would be followed by another Maven build.
+Since `backend` is a binary component, as specified in the `odo create` command above, changes to the program's source code should be followed by pushing the artifact to the running container.
 After `mvn` compiled a new `ROOT.war` file, the updated program would be updated in the `backend` component with the `odo push` subcommand.
-We can emulate such a `push` right now:
+We can execute such a `push` right now:

 `odo push`{{execute}}

 When the push completes, `odo` will print:

 ```
+Pushing changes to component: backend
+Please wait, building component....
+...
+run: stopped
+run: started
 changes successfully pushed to component: backend
 ```

+As you would probably have noticed, the artifact has been pushed to the container running Wildfly and the Wildfly server has been restarted to acknowledge for the new application.